tovi-cn/small-blocks/README.md

 To compile with Visual Studio, open the project as a "local folder", then select `small-blocks.exe` as the build target, and lastly build the project.

-To make sure the executable runs in the correct directory, open `launch.vs.json` under the `.vs` directory and add the following line in `configurations`:
+To make sure the executable runs in the correct directory, go to "Debug and Launch Settings" and add the following line under `configurations`:

 ```
 "currentDir": "${workspaceRoot}"